-Dame Sarah Storey will attempt to set a new women's Hour Record during the Revolution track meeting on February 28 in London
+Dame Sarah Storey has officially confirmed her intention to attempt to set a new women's Hour Record in February 2015.

 Multi-Paralympic champion Storey will make her attempt during the afternoon at the Revolution Series meeting on February 28 at Lee Valley Velopark, London.
 It's the venue where Storey won Britain's first gold medal of the 2012 Paralympic Games, and the first of her four golds at the Games in total.